Developer Hub Site Builder

 Outcomes & Impact

-• Established a strategic design foundation that clarified direction for teams across design, QA, and engineering.
+• Establishing a strategic design foundation that clarified direction for teams across design, QA, and engineering.

-• Delivered a framework for long-term scalability, including themes, templates, and site builder UX components.
+• Delivering a framework for long-term scalability, including themes, templates, and site builder UX components.